 Sarah Rose Cavanagh | Energizing Teachers, Teams, and Leaders with the Science of Emotion

-Cavanagh, S.R., Lang, J.M., Birk, J.L., Fulwiler, C.W., Urry, H.L. (in press).
+Cavanagh, S.R., Lang, J.M., Birk, J.L., Fulwiler, C.W., Urry, H.L.
+(2021).
 A multi-course multi-semester investigation of the impact of cognitive reappraisal and mindfulness instruction on short- and long-term learning in the college classroom.
 Scholarship of Teaching and Learning in Psychology. (pdf)

 Cavanagh, S.R.
 (2019).
 Hivemind: The new science of tribalism in our divided world.
 Grand Central Publishing.

 Soraci, S.A., Carlin, M.T., Read, J.D., Krangel, T.S., Wakeford, Y., Cavanagh, S.R., & Shin, L.M.
 (2017).
 Psychological impairment and false memories: Individual differences.
 In M.P.
 Toglia, J.D.
 Read, D.F.
 Ross, & R.C.L.
 Lindsay (Eds.), Handbook of Eyewitness Psychology, Volume I: Memory for events.
 Lawrence Erlbaum.